TheOchlocracy/AR_Web/README.md

 # AR_Web
-Trial for augmented reality in web browser
+Trial for augmented reality in web browser.
+Just trying some stuff out.